Our role in your privacy

 We may also share your data in the following circumstances:

-If Southampton Airport shares your data on a regular basis it will perform due-diligence and hold written contracts and agreement with these organisations to legally safeguard your data.
+• If the Airport shares your data on a regular basis, it will perform due-diligence and hold written contracts and agreement with these organisations to legally safeguard your data.

-We also use third parties to help us host our applications and platforms to help us to communicate with customers etc. We only use third parties who are compliant with data protections laws.
+• We also use third parties to help us host our applications and platforms to help us to communicate with customers etc. We only use third parties who are compliant with data protection laws.

 Changes to this privacy notice